PCOS: Polycystic Ovary Syndrome Scan

 PCOS and Pregnancy

 Though PCOS can make pregnancy difficult, it is one of the most treatable forms of infertility in women.
 The hormonal imbalance that occurs with PCOS interferes with the growth and release of eggs.
 Many women with PCOS do not ovulate, and therefore cannot become pregnant on their own.
 Treatments are available to help you ovulate and increase your chances of getting pregnant.

 Treatment of PCOS

 There is no cure for PCOS.
-However, treatments exist to manage the symptoms.
+However, treatments exist to manage the symptoms, please speak to your GP about available treatments.

 In addition, losing excess weight (though it can be difficult with PCOS) can reduce many PCOS symptoms and even improve your chances of becoming pregnant.